Deevad/peppercarrot_scenarios/game.md

 Thyme was not as old as now she looks having Pepper's age.

 All schools was gathered in the same room.
 Thyme was there but not officially.
 This meeting was secret.
 The atmosphere was heavy.
-Godmothers of all schools was talking loudy about the last event.
+Godmothers of all schools was talking loudly about the last event.

 Chaosah godmother : We have to protect all this knowledge with a spell in order no one can access it!